PIVOT-Framework/pivotprompts/all-prompts.md

 We've identified these key insights:
 - Problem reframing: [Insert key insight from Problem Definition]
+- Creative approaches:
+    - [List 2-3 ideas you selected from the previous phase]
+    - [List 2-3 ideas you selected from the previous phase]
-- Creative approaches: [Insert 2-3 promising ideas from Ideation]
+    - [List 2-3 ideas you selected from the previous phase]
 - Risk awareness: [Insert key insights from Vulnerability Analysis]

 Please help me synthesize these elements into a cohesive strategic approach by: